-Please advise your consultant if there are any changes to your address, telephone number or bank account details to ensure you receive your Pay Advice, Recipient Created Tax Invoices (RCTI's) or Remittance Advice.

-day to day: working an agency shift
+Please advise your consultant if there are any changes to your address, telephone number or bank account details to ensure you receive your Pay Advice, Recipient Created Tax Invoices (RCTI's) or Remittance Advice day to day: working an agency shift casual shifts roster availability

-casual shifts

-roster availability

-Casual work is available 24/7 dependent upon your role type and client needs.
-Please call, lodge online or email your availability including preferred days, shifts and places of work, ideally up to a week in advance.
-Please contact us if you wish to be removed from the availability list, unless you notify us otherwise, we will assume you are available for the days and shifts originally requested.
+Casual work is available 24/7 dependant upon your role type and client needs.
+Please call, lodge online or fax your consultant with your availability including preferred days, shifts and places of work, ideally up to a week in advance.
+Please contact us if you wish to be removed from the availability list, unless you notify us otherwise we will assume you are available for the days and shifts originally requested.
+(Please consultant your candidate if this applies to you).